vineam03/JWKS_Server/README.md

-This program sets up a server which issues out tokens.
+This program sets up a RESTful JWKS server which issues out public keys to verfiy JWTs.

+Features include:
+- Key Expiry
+- Authentication Endpoint
+- JWT Handler

 The program is divided into these following files: